dm0-/installer/README.md

 A few bits currently expect to be running on x86_64.
 Three distros are supported to varying degrees:

   - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
-  - CentOS 8 does not include networkd, so you should always install `NetworkManager` for networking.
+  - CentOS 8 should support everything.
 CentOS 7 is too old to support building a UEFI image.
   - Gentoo supports all features in theory, but its SELinux policy is unsupported with systemd upstream, so it is only running in permissive mode.

 ### General